janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 <img src="http://nullptr.nl/wp-content/uploads/2019/09/cabouse-1.png" alt="" width="2010" height="508" class="aligncenter size-full wp-image-2014" />

 I arrived on Friday to meet up with my fellow [CopperSpice][4] team members, Barbara, Ansel, Tim and Peter.
 We had a two day hacking session working on CopperSpice and hashed out strategies how to better organize our team.
-We talked about our new libraries CsCrypto, CsPaint, CsDeclarative, integrations with Azure Pipelines, further development of the CMake support and a formal funeral for our Autotools support (well, the actual wording was more like, take it into the desert and shoot it, but remember to take a picture).
+We talked about our new libraries and integrations with Azure Pipelines, further development of the CMake support and a formal funeral for our Autotools support (well, the actual wording was more like, take it into the desert and shoot it, but remember to take a picture).

 ## Conference Opening Keynote Bjarne Stroustrup